fenago/apache-cassandra/lab_8.md

 Effective CQL
 ------------------------

-In this chapter, we will examine common approaches to data modeling and interacting with data stored in Apache Cassandra.
+In this lab, we will examine common approaches to data modeling and interacting with data stored in Apache Cassandra.
 This will involve us taking a close look at the Cassandra Query Language, otherwise known as **CQL**.
 Specifically, we will cover and discuss the following topics: